Scenic Drives in France

 La Cote d’Or (Burgundy):

 No wine lover should miss this delightful drive from Santenay to Dijon (an easy 60km), passing row upon row of terraced vines climbing the hillsides above the D122, N74, and D1138 highways, which are locally known as the Route des Grand Crus.
-Your route will take you past numerous typically French rural villages and vineyards – don’t miss out on the tasting...one of the pleasures of your motor home holiday is that you can have a nap anytime you need one!
+Your route through La Cote d'Or will take you past numerous typically French rural villages and vineyards – don’t miss out on the tasting...one of the pleasures of your motor home holiday is that you can have a nap anytime you need one!

 The Gorges of the Ardeche (the Rhone valley):